About

 My Exceptional Life and I

-Passionate, energetic, approachable, educated, disorganised, solution focused, practical, funny (I added this one, I truly think I am quite funny), responsible, complex, motivated, direct, a safe place, determined, compassionate, complex, approachable, bright, calm (unless I’m lost or late), intuitive, brave.
+Passionate, energetic, approachable, educated, disorganised, solution focused, practical, funny, responsible, complex, motivated, direct, a safe place, determined, compassionate, complex, approachable, bright, intuitive, and brave.

 Quick life summary